-Your organization is more at risk for fraud as we continue to navigate the pandemic.
-People aren’t necessarily behaving as they normally would and might neglect to take the necessary precautions to follow protocols.
-Some examples include:
+Your organization is more at risk for fraud with employees working from home.
+Many employees are challenged in conducting tasks as they normally would and might neglect to take the necessary precautions to follow protocols.
+Some examples of fraud you might encounter, be they intentional or accidental, include:

-Taking the extra time and effort needed to conduct complete and precise work will pay off in the long run.
-It’s invaluable to develop a formal, written ethics policy establishing your stance on fraud and detailing what is expected from each employee and how fraudulent activity will be punished.
+Taking the time and effort to conduct complete and precise work will pay off in the long run.
+Develop a formal, written ethics policy establishing your stance on fraud, detailing what is expected from each employee, and documenting how fraudulent activity will be punished.

-It’s also critical you look for areas where fraud could arise in your organization and ensure you have proper segregation of duties.
+It’s also critical to proactively identify areas where fraud could arise in your organization and ensure you have proper segregation of duties to avoid risk.

 Here’s what to look for when it comes to fraud.

 When establishing your remote workforce, technology considerations are paramount.
-If you don’t have an IT department at your organization to manage and maintain technology, software, network security and support your employees, you will want to consider outsourcing your IT.
+You must have IT in place to manage and maintain technology, software, network security and support for your employees.
+If you don’t have an IT department at your organization, consider outsourcing your IT.
 Review your technology consulting options to make sure you’re adequately covered.

 There’s a lot to consider when it comes to your technology needs.